 Mondays, 7-8pm, Brown Center for Students of Color, First Floor Classroom

-These groups provide safe, private environments for discussion of matters related to recovery in general and to life as a college student at Brown in particular.
-The ultimate objective of the group is to help students develop the social support necessary for sustained recovery from substance use disorder so that they may continue their studies, graduate from college, and thrive in their lives post-graduation.
+These groups provide safe, private environments for discussion of matters related to recovery and substance use in general and to life as a college student at Brown in particular.
+The ultimate objective of the groups is to help students develop the social support necessary for sustained recovery from substance use disorder (based on their own recovery goals) so that they may continue their studies, graduate from college, and thrive in their lives post-graduation.

 Both groups are led by licensed social workers from outside of Brown with experience working with people with substance use disorders and people who use substances.
-Students can attend both groups or select one that fits their needs more precisely.
+The meetings are drop-in, and students can attend as many or as few meetings as fits their needs.
 There is no requirement that members be affiliated with any other recovery, twelve-step, or support group to participate.
-A student wishing to join the Early Recovery Group or Open Recovery Group should schedule a meeting with Dean Lindsay Garcia.
+A student wishing to join one of these support groups is recommended to schedule a meeting with Dean Lindsay Garcia, but students can also just show up to one of the meetings.
 Recent Brown alumni and RISD students are also welcome to join these groups after meeting with the Dean.

 The Skills for Harm Reduction Group was written up in the Brown Daily Herald (before it changed its name to SHR).

 There are also a wide variety of support groups offered by Brown in support of students that students in recovery or who are substance-free for any reason might find helpful.

 The Office of the Chaplains and Religious Life offers the Bereavement Group (facilitated by Chaplain of the University Rev. Janet Cooper Nelson) and the Gratitude Group (facilitated by Associate Chaplain of the University for the Protestant Community Rev. Del Demosthenes.
 These meetings are non-religious gathering spaces for reflection and support.